Birmingham pub bombings: What we know

 She said there had been a "wealth of evidence that still has not been heard" about the atrocities.

-Ms Hunt had reviewed a huge body of police evidence and heard submissions from the victims' relatives and other interested parties in February.
+Ms Hunt had reviewed a huge body of police evidence and heard submissions from the victims' relatives and other interested parties.

 Why resume inquests after more than 40 years?